nicolestella/COMP3120-GroupD/README.md

 # MVP IMPLEMENTATION

+In our inital proposal we outlined an MVP (Minimum Viable Product) which gave an idea of the features and functions that we would have completed by the time the app would be published.
+The MVP milestones we proposed were:

+Viewing movies and adding to a watchlist:
+We wanted the user to have the ability to browse through a collection of movies that were gathered from an external API (MovieDB).
+Additionally we wanted the user to be able to check off the movies that they had watched already, which would allow them to get a more concise view of all the top rated movies they've yet to see.
+Each movie has its own details page which contains more info about the film including the genre, cast, crew, and reviews

+Rating and Reviewing movies youve watched:
+Once a user has watched a movie they can leave a rating out of 10 and a review of the movie.
+These reviews are left in the users name so you can go back to a movie youve seen and look at how your opinion stacks against other watchers.
+We also aggregate all the ratings into one so anyone can see the general concensus of public opinion

+Login function:
+A user can log into the app using a google account or a custom account which will unlock the ability to personalise your profile with a name and leave reviews and ratings on the movies you've viewed

 # API

 The backend API is built with Express and implements GET, and POST in server/controller/api.js it uses CORS to manage cross-origin resource sharing.